San Antonio Truck Accident Lawyer

 - Seek medical attention.
 Even if you feel fine, make sure you and your loved ones are checked by a doctor.

-- Call an experienced truck crash attorney from George Salinas Accident Lawyers.
+- Call an experienced truck crash attorney from George Salinas Injury Lawyers.

 - Don’t sign any documents or issue any statements.
 Avoid speaking to any insurance company representatives.